-At 12.29pm, this afternoon (19th) Magpas Doctor Antonia Hazlerigg and Critical Care Paramedic Steve Chambers landed on the Eastbound carriageway of the A14 near Godmanchester.
+At 12.29pm on Tuesday 19th November, Magpas Doctor Antonia Hazlerigg and Critical Care Paramedic Steve Chambers landed on the Eastbound carriageway of the A14 near Godmanchester.
 They were called to treat 8 people who were found in the back of a refrigerated lorry, with reports of 1 individual being seriously unwell.

 The traffic had been moving very slowly on this particular stretch of the A14, following an earlier road traffic collision (involving a lorry and a van) that occurred approximately 3 miles further down the road (where fortunately no one was seriously injured).
 Whilst numerous cars, vans and lorries were queuing along the A14 behind the aforementioned earlier incident, there had been reports of oranges being thrown out of the rear side of a lorry.
 This throwing of fresh fruit alerted the attention of nearby members of Cambridgeshire Police, who also happened to be in the traffic jam, close behind this vehicle.
 As a result, it’s reported that the 8 people (as above) were found in the back of the lorry.